Header

 Partial Revision of Doctorate

 The Faculty Assembly decided in May 2025 to partially revise the doctoral regulations.
-The key innovations for all types of doctoral studies are:
+The key innovations are:

-Current doctoral candidates will complete their doctorate under the existing regulations — without a mandatory defense and without mandatory dual supervision.
+Current doctoral candidates will complete their doctorate under the existing regulations — without mandatory dual supervision, without a mandatory methodology colloquium and without a mandatory defense of the dissertation.
 A switch to a cumulative dissertation is possible; in that case, the new rules apply.
 A subsequent switch back to a monograph is excluded.

 General Information